qheilmann/CommandAPI-docs/docs/en/create-commands/executors/normal-executors.md

 ::::

-The different command sender priority is the following (from the highest priority to the lowest priority):
+The different command sender priority is the following (from highest priority to lowest priority):

 ```mermaid
 graph TD